Andrey-Diomov/weather-sdk/README.md

 }
 ```

 > ⚠️ Security note: Never commit your token to a public repository.
-Always use environment variables or `gradle.properties`.
+Always use environment variables.

 ---